Oliver-Loeffler/image-registration/README.md

 Up to version 0.0.4, this API only worked together with NIST JAMA.
 Since version 0.0.5, different linear algebra frameworks can be used in `image-registration` using the Solver-API.
 Here it is now possible to choose either `gov.nist.math.jama`, `org.la4j`, `org.ejml`, `org.apache.commons.math3` or even `org.jblas`.
 The library now consists of an API and a core JAR and a group of JARs providing a solver implementation for the linear algebra framework of choice.
 The solver is selected using the Java SPI (Service Provider Interface) mechanism.
+With version 0.0.7, selection of a solver implementation is mandatory as the main artifact no longer includes a default solver implementation.

 - [x] Versions up to and including 0.0.5 run with Java-8
 - [x] Version 0.0.5 will support different linear algebra libraries (will make use of service provider API)
 - [x] Version 0.0.6 will support ~~Java-8 and~~ Java-11 (~~utilize multi-release JARs~~ support for modules will be introduced)
-- [ ] Version 0.0.7 will no longer provide a bundle version, the core is now the `image-registration` API library.
+- [x] Version 0.0.7 will no longer provide a bundle version, the core is now the `image-registration` API library.
 It will be mandatory to add the required solver as needed.
 - [ ] Version 0.0.8 will support Java-17 with records (JEP 359)
 - [ ] Later versions will support higher order calculations (first: up to 3rd order, 20 coefficient model)